alverena/documentation/user_guide_roles/marketing_tools/sending_abandoned_cart_campaigns.rst

 -  Open your ACC.

--  Click :guilabel:`Connect to MailChimp` in the top right corner.
+-  Click :guilabel:`Connect to MailChimp` in the upper-right corner.

 -  Select your MailChimp Integration and the list segment on the MailChimp side.

 -  Click :guilabel:`Connect`.

--  Once connected, navigate to MailChimp button in the top right corner.
+-  Once connected, navigate to MailChimp button in the upper-right corner.

 -  Click :guilabel:`Synchronize`.